 The American Society of International Law

 This training explored the use of transnational standards in developing state law jurisprudence to protect economic and social rights such as health and housing, as well as non-litigation human rights legal strategies in advocating for economic justice.
-Lawyers who practice in state court and/or engage in non-litigation economic justice advocacy efforts at the state and local level benefited from attendance.
-Under New York State CLE regulations, this transitional and non-transitional program provided in aggregate a maximum of 7.5 credit hours, of which 6.5 credit hours can be applied toward the Areas of Professional Practice requirement and 1.0 toward the Ethics requirement.

 Click here to view the conference agenda.